-Premium revenue comprises premiums earned from direct business and unclosed business.
+Premium revenue comprises premiums earned from direct business.
 Direct premium revenue comprises amounts charged to the policyholders, including fire service levies but excluding amounts collected on behalf of third parties, principally stamp duties and GST.
-Premium revenue is recognised in the statement of comprehensive income when it has been earned.
-The proportion of premium received or receivable but not earned in the statement of comprehensive income at the reporting date is recognised in the statement of financial position as an unearned premium liability.
+Premium revenue is recognised in the statement of profit or loss and other comprehensive income when it has been earned.
+The proportion of premium received or receivable but not earned in the statement of profit or loss and other comprehensive income at the reporting date is recognised in the statement of financial position as an unearned premium liability.
 Premium revenue is treated as beginning to be earned from the date of attachment of risk.
-The pattern of recognition over the policy or indemnity periods is based on time, which is considered too closely approximate the pattern of risks underwritten using the 365ths method.
+The pattern of recognition over the policy or indemnity periods is based on time, which is considered to closely approximate the pattern of risks underwritten using the 365ths method.

-(g) Liability adequacy test deficiency
+(g) Liability adequacy test